peteamiri/Tutorials/SalesForce/CertNote2.md

 o   This folder is accessible by all users, including portal users o   This folder is accessible by all users, except for portal users

-Posted 5th January 2013 by Green Jay

-10  View comments
-JAN
-5
-Analytics - Reports and Dashboards - 13%
+# Analytics - Reports and Dashboards - 13%

 37. Describe the options available when creating or customizing a report  (Only : User permission: Manage public reports: are able to delete reports from the report folders even if user has read/write access and has created the report themselves)
-If you can see it on Salesforce, you can report in it.
+If you can see it on SalesForce, you can report in it.
 Reports are available under standard object tabs: Leads, Accounts, Contacts, Opportunities, Reports, Cases, Contracts, Solutions.
 (Under the record tab or under reports tab)
 You can use a standard report as the basis for a new report but you must save it first as a custom report to a new folder under a new name.